Appreciate art and design in a historic monument

 Address: Av.
 Xian Xing Hai, Macau

 Although Macau is tiny, the only art museum is quite large.
-The museum has a great permanent collection of Chinese paintings, seals, ceramics, bronzes in the Shang and Zhou Dynasties that tourists rarely see.
+The museum has a great permanent collection of Chinese paintings, seals, ceramics, and bronzes in the Shang and Zhou Dynasties that tourists rarely see.
 Tourists may join a free guided tour on the weekends to have a better understanding of these unearthed cultural relics in Macau.

-Enjoy authentic Portuguese cuisine by the beach
+Enjoy authentic Portuguese cuisine on the beach

 Address: Zona Nordeste da Praia Hac-Sa, Coloane

-While Macau is tiny, there are still a bunch of secret restaurants that are off the tourist track, yet tastes incredible.
+While Macau is tiny, there are still a bunch of secret restaurants that are off the tourist track, yet taste incredible.
 Miramar is a beachside restaurant with amazing waterfront scenery and delicious, authentic Portuguese cuisine.

 Location: Nga Tim Café